 Staying safe when connected to public Wi-Fi can be a big concern, especially for those who like to work in cafes or use public transport frequently.
 This is why excellent mobile apps are an essential feature of any VPN worth their salt.

-NordVPN’s mobile apps are powerful – as you’d expect from such a full-featured VPN – and iOS support of their proprietary NordLynx protocol is a real standout feature.
+NordVPN’s mobile apps are powerful – as you’d expect from such a full-featured VPN – and iOS support of its proprietary NordLynx protocol is a real standout feature.

-ExpressVPN’s apps are also well-featured, with a selection of protocols available and a very clean layout.
+ExpressVPN’s apps are also well-featured, with a selection of protocols (including its own Lightway) available and a very clean layout.
 Generally speaking, it's virtually as straightforward to operate Express on your mobile or tablet as it is on your desktop.

-And the latter is where NordVPN’s apps falter – upon opening the app, we’re faced with an odd map-based location picker.
+And the latter is where NordVPN’s apps falter – upon opening the app, we’re faced with a slightly jarring map-based location picker.
 While there’s a list of servers available if you search for it, the initial layout is awkward.
 Not a disaster by any means, but a design tweak we definitely think would be worthwhile.

 ExpressVPN vs NordVPN: Support